TO ADVERTISE ON THIS SITE : CONTACT DIANNE AT DIANNE@CDIANNEZWEIG.COM

 A Community For People Who Buy, Sell or Collect Antiques, Collectibles and Art

 A good friend of mine found this exquisite silver colored metal bracelet in a thrift store being sold very inexpensively.
 I've collected many types of vintage Sterling Silver necklaces, rings and bracelets over the years and most all of them at a minimum have the words Sterling or "925" which give evidence that they are truly Sterling Silver.
 This one has only the maker's mark "JM" which I believe indicates that it was made by the Navajo artisan James Mason.
 I found only a few other Silver bracelets made by this artist and am now curious whether this is indeed Sterling and if so why it wasn't marked as such.
-I'm likely going to purchase this from my friend and will likely not sell it but would be interested to learn whether this is indeed Sterling Silver.
+I purchased this from my friend and will likely not sell it but would be interested to learn whether this is indeed Sterling Silver.
+I paid her 4 times the amount that she paid for this to reward her for her kindness in parting with it.

 As you might be able to see this cuff has a wealth of detail in the many designs which the artist included on it.
 I also love the color of the turquoise and I was lucky that my friend had found this at that estate sale.
 I've basically stopped going to thrift stores and when I do go am much more picky about what I purchase.